coderphonui/jsonautorepair/README.md

 String fixedJSON = jsonAutoRepairer.repair(originalJSON);
 ```

 It will automatically fix the JSON string and return the fixed JSON string if possible.
-In case, the JSON string cannot be fixed, it returns null
+In case the JSON string cannot be fixed, it returns null